-Sarah Nakiito (born in Mengo, Uganda in 1983) is a visual and performance artist living and working in Malmö, Sweden.
-Her artistic practice brings together various characters from yesterday and today, who manifest as shapes, traces and memories into her multi-layered works.
-Nakiito navigates through multiple references and fields of knowledge, from textile and fashion history to the exploration of the art of performance and on how a brown body can navigate through it all.
-Sarah Nakiito who came to the west as a refugee and a consequence of colonialism and soon after, an orphan, her life and works share experiences of forced migration, blackness, feminism, diaspora, queer identity and colonial wounds— who haunt her prints, installations and performances.
-All these themes are fundamental for Sarah Nakiito's creation as a state of being.
+Her artistic practice navigates through multiple references and fields of knowledge on how a brown body can navigate through it all.
+Sarah came to Sweden as an unaccompanied refugee child and as a consequence of colonialism and soon after, an orphan, her life and works share experiences of forced migration, blackness, feminism, diaspora, queer identity and colonial wounds— all this haunts her works and collaborations.
+These themes are fundamental for Sarah´s creation as a state of being.

-Most specifically known for her fashion designs and the elaborate African wax prints, Sarah Nakiito’s practice has evolved in recent years into exploring with historical textile traditions, dyeing and printing techniques that span over cultures and group identities, the possibilities of sculpture and installation and decolonial methods for performance art.
-However, the textiles that she produces should not be taken for granted, as they always bear the potential of shifting colour where some colours fade and others emerge over time.
-It´s all very intricate, playful and quite mysterious.
-The shifting of colours and shapes is as much alive and durable as its volatile.
-They could be read as happenings — disguised as prints.
-The fabrication of these objects often involves “simple”, craft-based or handmade techniques that are often associated with the domestic work of women and with subaltern knowledge, such as sewing or dying.
+The fabrication of the works often involve craft-based or handmade techniques that are often associated with the domestic work of women and with subaltern knowledge, such as sewing or dying.
 The materials are often recycled and natural (cotton, wool, leather, wood and silk) and add another layer of stories to the objects, that of the circulation of resources, sustainability and knowledge often acquired through the violent exploitation of humans and nature.

-Sarah Nakiito's work is intuitive, empathetic and mostly thematic with a focus on identity, blackness, mental illness and escapism.
-But also pain, play and trauma are, for the artist, interesting areas to further explore.
+Sarah Nakiito's work is intuitive, empathetic and mostly thematic with a focus on the human condition and collboration.